-Congressman Guest was first elected to Congress in 2018, making a commitment to the people of Mississippi that he would fight for conservatives values and support free market economic policies of lower taxes, fewer regulations and promoting our Constitutional freedoms and liberties—including the right to life of the unborn and our 2nd Amendment rights.
+Congressman Guest was first elected to Congress in 2018, making a commitment to the people of Mississippi that he would fight for conservative values and support free market economic policies of lower taxes, fewer regulations, and promoting our Constitutional freedoms and liberties—including the right to life of the unborn and our 2nd Amendment rights.
 In Congress, he has also worked to strengthen our agricultural community, fought for stronger border security to stop illegal immigration and drugs, and promoted efforts to secure our nation from terrorist threats.
 Additionally, Congressman Guest is a strong supporter of our men and women in uniform serving in the Armed Forces, and he is a longtime advocate for our law enforcement officers who do the important work of public safety in our local communities.

 Prior to being elected to Congress in 2018, Guest served for 11 years as District Attorney for Madison and Rankin Counties.
 He is a member of the Mississippi Bar Association and the Rankin County Bar Association.
-Congressman Guest is a longtime resident of Rankin County, where and he and his family are members of Brandon Baptist Church where he serves as a deacon and Sunday school teacher.
+Congressman Guest is a longtime resident of Rankin County.
+Guest and his family are members of Brandon Baptist Church where he serves as a deacon and Sunday school teacher.
 His educational background includes being a graduate of Brandon High School, as well as earning an accounting degree from Mississippi State University and a law degree from the University of Mississippi.
 Congressman Guest is married to the former Haley Kennedy of Brandon.
 They have two sons, Kennedy and Patton.